-And if you’re looking for a discount on manicures and pedicures you’ve come to the right place; $20 for one and $30 for both at several locations.
-The most popular was Smiley Nails where patrons received massages while getting their nails done.
+And if you’re looking for a discount on manicures and pedicures you’ve come to the right place.
+The most popular was Smiley Nails (closed Wednesday), where patrons received massages while getting their nails done on the cheap.

-It’s not surprising that Kaimuki’s name stands for something food related considering all the dining options available.
+Kaimuki’s name stands for something food related, a Ti root oven.
+That’s not surprising, considering all the dining options available.
 You’ll find bakeries and coffee bars, noodle shops to fine dining.
 The food and styles are simply as diverse as the owners and their patrons.

 A Sample of Landmark Businesses in Kaimuki

-Queen Theater has sat at the top of Waialae Avenue for 75 years.
-It’s been closed for the past 20 years and is on the list of national historic theaters.
-There is a grass roots effort underway to restore it as one of the few freestanding theaters remaining in Honolulu.
+Queen Theater has sat at the top of Waialae Avenue for over 75 years.
+It’s been closed for the past quarter century and is on the list of national historic theaters.
+There is an ongoing grass roots effort to restore it as one of the few freestanding theaters remaining in Honolulu.

-Kaimuki Dry Goods is the ultimate source of Hawaiian fabric, has been in business for nearly 80 years and is still thriving.
-I purchased a remnant for $6 and later reupholstered my dinette chairs in 30 minutes using a staple gun.
+Kaimuki Dry Goods is the ultimate source of Hawaiian fabric, has been in business for over 80 years and is still thriving.
+We purchased a remnant for $6 on a prior visit and later reupholstered chairs in 30 minutes using a staple gun.

 Crack Seed Store has glass jars filled with these Hawaii unique sweet salty delights.
 Ask for a sample to try.

-- Bring coins for parking or see if you score something free on a side street.
+- Bring coins for parking (essential) or see if you score something free on a side street.

 - Bus Riders can take route 303 from Waikiki.